 SET with MET

 The numbers are sobering.
-Seventy percent of teens who emancipate from foster care report that they want to attend college, but fewer than ten percent who graduate from high school enroll in college, and of those less than one percent graduate from college.* Approximately 13,000 children are in the Michigan foster care system at any given time.
-A growing number of Michigan youth are reaching adult age while in foster care and have no resources to attend college when they age out of the system.
+Nationally, seventy percent of teens who emancipate from foster care report that they want to attend college, but fewer than ten percent who graduate from high school enroll in college, and of those less than one percent graduate from college.* In Michigan, there are approximately 12,500 children are in the foster care system at any given time.
+As they reach adult age, having adequate resources to attain their dream of a college education is critical to having a successful future.

 Funds will provide scholarships to young adults who have experienced foster care who are enrolled at Michigan degree granting colleges and universities.
 Awards will be paid to the students’ college or university to assist with tuition, fees, room, board, books and supplies.
 Scholarships will be awarded to youth via the application process at www.fosteringfutures-mi.com.